Comic book convention

-A comic book convention (one day event) or comic-con is a fan convention with a primary focus on comic books and comic book culture, in which comic book fans gather to meet creators, experts, and each other.
+A comic book convention or comic con is a fan convention emphasizing comic books and comic book culture, in which comic book fans gather to meet creators, experts, and each other.
 Commonly, comic conventions are multi-day events hosted at convention centers, hotels, or college campuses.
-They feature a wide variety of activities and panels, with a larger number of attendees participating in cosplay than most other types of fan conventions.
-Comic book conventions are also used as a vehicle for industry, in which publishers, distributors, and retailers represent their comic-related releases.
-Comic book conventions may be considered derivatives of science-fiction conventions, which began in the late 1930s.
+They feature a wide variety of activities and panels, with a larger number of attendees participating with cosplay than for most other types of fan conventions.
+Comic book conventions are also used as a method by which publishers, distributors, and retailers represent their comic-related releases.
+Comic book conventions may be considered derivatives of science-fiction conventions, which began during the late 1930s.

-Comic-cons were traditionally organized by fans on a not-for-profit basis, though nowadays most events catering to fans are run by commercial interests for profit.
-Many conventions have award presentations relating to comics (such as the Eisner Awards, which have been presented at San Diego Comic-Con International since 1988; or the Harvey Awards, which have been presented at a variety of venues also since 1988).

-At commercial events, comic book creators often give out autographs to the fans, sometimes in exchange for a flat appearance fee, and sometimes may draw illustrations for a per-item fee.
+Comic-cons were traditionally organized by fans on a not-for-profit basis, though nowadays most events catering to fans are managed by commercial interests for profit.
+Many conventions have award presentations relating to comics (such as the Eisner Awards, which have been presented at San Diego Comic-Con since 1988; or the Harvey Awards, which have been presented at a variety of venues also since 1988).
+At commercial events, comic book creators often sign autographs for the fans, sometimes in exchange for a fixed appearance fee, and may sometimes draw illustrations for a per-item fee.
 Commercial conventions are usually quite expensive and are hosted in hotels.
-This represents a change in comic book conventions, which traditionally were more oriented toward comic books as a mode of literature, and maintained a less caste-like differentiation between professional and fan.
+This represents a change for comic book conventions, which were traditionally more oriented toward comic books as a mode of literature, and maintained less differentiation between professional and fan.